tinkledoomhammer/some-notes/stackedit/Code/godot/gdscript.md

 `static var a:int=0`
 * belong to the class, not the instances, and share values between multiple instances
 * `static` variables cannot be `@export` `@onready`, or local to a function
+* they can have type hints, getters, and setters
+* Within the class they can be accessed without a prefix
+* Elsewhere they can be accessed by prefixing with the class name or an instance: `Class.stat` or `inst.stat`
+* They can

 ### Constants